 Zakat is much more than a religious obligation.
 It is a revolutionary micro financial system on which millions bank their hopes, every Islamic year.
 Hence, calculating zakat accurately s particularly important since this charity can make someone’s future, provide someone with another chance at life.
 In today’s discussion, we are going to discuss a subtopic of zakat calculations (type of wealth in zakat) that many Muslims struggle to comprehend every time they sit down to calculate zakat on their assets!
 We suppose if we had to formulate the subtopic into a question, it would be similar to one that you read in the title.
 Which type of wealth assets are included in zakat?
 Read this discussion till the very end, if you are in pursuit of a satisfactory answer to this question.
 Lots to learn from this discussion, we can promise you that much!

 Wealth & zakat conditions

-We know that most of you have a pretty decent knowledge of the zakat-able assets like cash, property, and jewellery to name a few.
+We know that most of you have a pretty decent knowledge of the zakat-able assets like cash, property, and jewelry to name a few.
 Hence, there is no point in elaborating what we presume you already are well familiar with.
 Instead, we are going to talk about the conditions that determine if a Muslim should pay zakat from his or her wealth or not.
 For the sake of keeping things simple, we are going to talk about these conditions in separate tabs in the following sections of this discussion.

 1- Absolute Ownership

 A Muslim must acknowledge the fact that all he or she has is granted and given to him or her by Allah SWT’s mercy.
 The true owner of everything that a Muslim has is Allah SWT.
 With that sense of gratitude in mind, whatever zakat a Muslim pays to an underprivileged member of the society becomes the latter person’s unshared property.
 This is a condition of zakat, there can be no shared or mutual benefits that both the donors and recipients can enjoy.
 This is one of the most basic conditions of zakat that must be satisfied.